 in fiber, B vitamins, zinc, and magnesium,” she said.
 Magnesium is needed for the upkeep of muscle health, including the heart.
 It also assists in transmitting electrical signals throughout the body.

 Wild rice can be included in many nutritious vegan recipes.
 This plant-based recipe includes mini pumpkins stuffed with wild rice.
 The hearty dish is low in fat and combines savory and sweet flavors, while shiitake mushrooms bring a meaty bite.

 Avocado oil — ideal in salads, marinades, or baked goods — has a high concentration of omega-3 fatty acids, according to Morrison.
 Further, roughly 70 percent of avocado oil is oleic acid, a heart-healthy, monounsaturated, omega-9 fatty acid.

 Tofu is a source of ALA, Dietitians of Canada highlights.
 One hundred grams of firm tofu offers 0.4 grams of ALA.
-You can also purchase tofu with added DHA, like this extra firm tofu from House Foods that is vegan, gluten-free, and a good source of protein and calcium.
+You can also purchase tofu with added DHA, like House Foods’ extra firm tofu, which is vegan, gluten-free, and a good source of protein and calcium.

 9. Fortified Drinks

 Hemp contains naturally occurring omega-3 fats.
 Hemp milk (like the kind from vegan brand Good Hemp – available online) is a useful way to obtain the fatty acids by using the plant-based milk in breakfast cereals, smoothies, coffee, or in baking and cooking.

 Since flax also contains omega-3s, flax milk is a great option for those looking to boost their fatty acid levels.
 Good Karma’s low-calorie flax milk contains 1200mg of omega-3 fatty acids as well as calcium, vitamin D, and protein.